-- While the IRS permits IRA Charitable Rollover gifts from Roth IRAs, using a Roth IRA eliminates many of the tax advantages of the charitable distribution – if you don’t have a traditional IRA, it may be better to withdraw funds directly from your Roth account, make a gift and take a charitable deduction.
-Consult your financial or tax adviser for advice.
+- While the IRS permits IRA Charitable Rollover gifts from Roth IRAs, using a ROTH IRA eliminates many of the tax advantages of the charitable distribution.
+Consult you financial or tax adviser for advice.

 - Most (but not all) states exclude IRA Charitable Rollover gifts from income for state and local tax purposes.

 Instruct your IRA administrator to mail a check directly to Williams (payable to Williams College) to: Manager of Gift Administration, Williams College, 75 Park Street, Williamstown, MA 01267.
 The College’s Tax-Exempt ID number is 04-2104847.